-For the 2022 Trustees Report, incidence rates under the intermediate alternative are projected to rise more slowly early in the projection period than in last year's report, consistent with the low levels experienced recently and the lower assumed ultimate incidence rate.
-Incidence rates are projected to rise to a temporary peak level for 2027 as some of the reduced levels of applications in the pandemic period are realized in the next few years.
-After 2027, incidence rates gradually decline through the rest of the short-range period to the ultimate assumed level of incidence.
-This projected pattern of incidence over the next several years is based on the expectation that disability applications will increase to pre-pandemic levels as the COVID-19 pandemic recedes and the economy fully recovers from the 2020 recession.
-In 2031, at the end of the short-range period, age-sex-specific incidence rates are assumed to reach the ultimate rates assumed for the long-range projections.
+For the 2023 Trustees Report, incidence rates are projected to rise to a temporary peak level for 2027 as some of the reduced levels of new benefit awards in the pandemic period are realized in the next few years.
+After 2027, incidence rates gradually decline through the rest of the short-range period to the ultimate assumed level of incidence in 2032.
+In 2032, at the end of the short-range period, age-sex-specific incidence rates are assumed to reach the ultimate rates assumed for the last 65 years of the long-range period.
 These ultimate age-sex-specific disability incidence rates were selected based on careful analysis of historical levels and patterns and expected future conditions, including the impact of scheduled increases in the normal retirement age.
 The ultimate incidence rates represent the expected average rates of incidence for the future.

-For alternative II of the 2022 Trustees Report, the Trustees assume an ultimate age-sex-adjusted disabled-worker incidence rate of 4.8 per thousand exposed workers.
+For alternative II of the 2023 Trustees Report, the Trustees assume an ultimate age-sex-adjusted disabled-worker incidence rate of 4.8 per thousand exposed workers, unchanged from the 2022 report.
 This rate was 5.0 awards per thousand for the 2020 and 2021 Trustees Reports, 5.2 awards per thousand for the 2019 Trustees Report, and 5.4 awards per thousand for the 2012 through 2018 Trustees Reports.
-The 4.8 ultimate incidence rate is slightly lower than the historical average experienced from 1995 through 2021 (5.0 awards per thousand) and is 12 percent higher than the most recent ten-year historical average experienced from 2012 through 2021 (4.3 awards per thousand).
+The 4.8 ultimate incidence rate is slightly lower than the historical average experienced from 1995 through 2022 (4.9 awards per thousand) and is 23 percent higher than the most recent ten-year historical average experienced from 2013 through 2022 (4.0 awards per thousand).
 With the assumed ultimate disability incidence rate above the average level over the last 10 years, the resulting projected disability prevalence rates will still rise to sustained levels that are higher than historical rates, other than the temporarily high rates that resulted from the 2007-09 recession.

 The ultimate incidence rates are calculated by age group and sex using a no-lag unemployment rate regression model for the years 1995-2019.
-Our regression model uses data beginning in 1995 to capture recent higher levels of female disability incidence rates.
+The regression model uses data beginning in 1995 to capture recent higher levels of female disability incidence rates.
 For ages 60-64, rates are increased from the regression results to reflect the planned increase in the Social Security Normal Retirement Age from 66 to 67.
-We calculated rates for ages 65 and older using a weighted average of our base incidence rates and projected exposure.
-We further adjusted these rates with a 0.3 percent discount for the reinstatement of the reconsideration step of the disability appeals process and a 0.25 percent discount for the removal of the inability to communicate in English as an education category in the disability determination process.
-The Office of the Chief Actuary will continue to monitor experience closely and review the disability incidence assumption.
+Rates for ages 65 and older are calculated using a weighted average of the base incidence rates and projected exposure.
+These rates are further adjusted with a 0.3 percent discount for the reinstatement of the reconsideration step of the disability appeals process and a 0.25 percent discount for the removal of the inability to communicate in English as an education category in the disability determination process.
+OCACT will continue to monitor experience closely and review the disability incidence assumption.

-The 2011 Technical Panel suggested raising the 2011 Trustees Report ultimate alternative II incidence rate assumption of 5.2 to 5.8.
+The 2011 Technical Panel on Assumptions and Methods, appointed by the independent Social Security Advisory Board, suggested raising the 2011 Trustees Report ultimate alternative II incidence rate assumption of 5.2 to 5.8.
 The 2015 Technical Panel agreed with the ultimate alternative II incidence rate assumption of 5.4 and suggested that OCACT closely monitor experience.
-The 2019 Technical Panel suggested lowering the disability incidence rate to 4.9, consistent with the Panel's lower long-term unemployment rate assumption of 4.8 percent and taking into account some of the recent drop in incidence.
-The 2019 Panel also recommended continued monitoring of trends in the incidence rate (including external consultation with experts in the private disability industry) and linking the disability incidence rate and unemployment rate assumptions.
+The 2019 Technical Panel suggested lowering the disability incidence rate to 4.9, consistent with the panel's lower long-term unemployment rate assumption of 4.8 percent and taking into account some of the recent drop in incidence.
+The 2019 panel also recommended continued monitoring of trends in the incidence rate (including external consultation with experts in the private disability industry) and linking the disability incidence rate and unemployment rate assumptions.